ASE-ESIR3/langiumProject/README.md

 Try out the simulator ! : https://robot.ronantremoureux.fr

-In this project, we created a DSL.
+In this project, we created a DSL for a robot.
+To add more context and real-life example, we assumed it is a DSL to program roomba (https://fr.wikipedia.org/wiki/Roomba).

 This DSL is here to help with creating programs controlling robots.
 The use of a external DSL here is very powerfull, as it allows to create a language that is very close to the problem domain.

 First we developped a model thanks to Eclipse Ecore and Xtext.
+It helped us to develop only the needed component while having a good vision on what are the connection between them.

-We then migrate the grammar outputed by Xtext to langium.
+We then migrate the grammar outputed by Xtext to langium, to move on to the interpretation/compilation part.

 This repository holds the complete code of the langium project.
 It contains a **compiler**, an **interpretor**, a **web simulator** and a vscode extension.

-This readme will explain how to use the different parts of the project, and the problems encountered during developpement.
+This readme will explain how to use, and how has been developed the different parts of the project.

+As asked during practical session, at the end will be found a section about the problems encountered during development.

 ## Code examples

-You will find in the CodeExamples folder at the root of this repository, some code example that can be ran in the simulator to desmonstrate some aspects of the language validation.
+You will find in the `CodeExamples` folder at the root of this repository, some code example that can be ran in the simulator to desmonstrate some aspects of the language validation.

 # How to use

+This section is about how to use the different parts of the project.

 ## Running in the editor